nogibjj/Final_Group_Project/readme.md

 # Final_Group_Project
 This is a repository for IDS 706 Final Team Project.
 Produced by Kelly Tong, Cassie Kang, Katherine Tian.

+## Research Questions
+- What is the highest popularity track in the dataset?
+- Which genre of music are the most popular?
+- Trends in popularity - Does releasing a song at a certain month of a year, lead to higher popularity?

 ### Requirements
 Your team project should include the following:

-√ Microservice
+* Microservice

 Build a microservice that interfaces with a data pipeline.
 You can choose Python or Rust for development.
 The microservice should include logging and be containerized using the Distroless Docker image.
-A Dockerfile must be included in your repository. (❗️fastAPI: web framework used to build APIs;need to improve the ui design of the website)
+A Dockerfile must be included in your repository.

 * Load Test

 The microservice must be capable of handling 10,000 requests per second.
 A load test verifying this performance should be included.

-❗️Load Test:
-There's no mention of load testing in your description.
-You need to include a load test (using tools like Apache JMeter or Locust) to ensure your service can handle 10,000 requests per second.

-√ Data Engineering
+* Data Engineering

 Your project should involve the use of a library specializing in data engineering such as Spark, Pandas, SQL, a vector database, or any other relevant library.

-* ❗️Infrastructure as Code (IaC)
+* Infrastructure as Code (IaC)

 Your project must utilize an IaC solution for infrastructure setup and management.
 You can choose among AWS CloudFormation, AWS SAM, AWS CDK, or the Serverless Framework.

-Possible options: Azure Resource Manager (ARM) Templates, Azure Bicep, Azure CLI or Azure PowerShell

 √ Continuous Integration and Continuous Delivery (CI/CD)